Health Checkup in China: Cost Guide 2026

 What is included in the checkup price?

-Physician consult, the listed diagnostics, medication used during the visit, and a report.
-Excludes flights and any concierge service fee.
-Confirm inclusions before booking.
+Hospital package prices generally include the physician consultation, the listed diagnostics (labs, imaging, screening), medication used during the visit, and a report.
+They exclude international flights and any concierge/coordination service fee.
+Always confirm the exact inclusions before booking.

-Do I need insurance to pay for it?
+Do I need insurance to pay for a checkup in China?

-No — most international patients pay out of pocket because the all-in cost is often below a Western deductible.
-Keep the itemized invoice and coded report if you want to file a claim afterward.
+No. Most international patients pay out of pocket because the all-in price is often lower than a Western insurance deductible.
+Some travel or international health plans reimburse overseas diagnostics — keep the itemized invoice and coded report to support a claim.

 Are English reports available?